Aliases for NR1I2 Gene

 GeneCards Summary for NR1I2 Gene

-NR1I2 (Nuclear Receptor Subfamily 1, Group I, Member 2) is a Protein Coding gene.
-Diseases associated with NR1I2 include biliary tract disease and acute porphyria.
-Among its related pathways are Gene Expression and Gene Expression.
-GO annotations related to this gene include sequence-specific DNA binding and drug binding.
+NR1I2 (Nuclear Receptor Subfamily 1 Group I Member 2) is a Protein Coding gene.
+Diseases associated with NR1I2 include Cerebrotendinous Xanthomatosis and Biliary Tract Disease.
+Among its related pathways are Lamotrigine Pathway, Pharmacokinetics and Pharmacodynamics and Ponatinib Pathway, Pharmacokinetics/Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription coactivator activity.
 An important paralog of this gene is VDR.

 Nuclear receptor that binds and is activated by variety of endogenous and xenobiotic compounds.
 Transcription factor that activates the transcription of multiple genes involved in the metabolism and secretion of potentially harmful xenobiotics, drugs and endogenous compounds.
 Activated by the antibiotic rifampicin and various plant metabolites, such as hyperforin, guggulipid, colupulone, and isoflavones.
 Response to specific ligands is species-specific.
 Activated by naturally occurring steroids, such as pregnenolone and progesterone.
 Binds to a response element in the promoters of the CYP3A4 and ABCB1/MDR1 genes.